Select Deadline Mode in the calculator

 Scenario

 You are an appellant's counsel in the Federal Court of Appeal.
 The appellant's memorandum of fact and law was served on the respondent on 13 December 2024.
 Under Federal Courts Rules R. 346(1), the respondent must serve their memorandum within 30 days after service of the appellant's memorandum.
-Computation follows R. 6, and the seasonal recess (21 December – 7 January) is excluded under R. 6(3).
+Computation follows R. 6.
+If the rule you are applying excludes Dec 21 to Jan 7, turn on that control before counting.
 If the calculated deadline lands on a weekend or holiday, it rolls forward to the next court open day.
 Miscalculating this deadline could result in the respondent filing out of time and requiring leave to extend.

 Example Workflow